AVG AntiVirus: History

 The brand AVG comes from Grisoft's first product, Anti-Virus Guard, launched in 1992 in the Czech Republic.
 In 1997, the first AVG licenses were sold in Germany and the UK.
 AVG was introduced in the US in 1998.

 The AVG Free Edition helped raise awareness of the AVG product line.
 In 2006, the AVG security package grew to include anti-spyware as AVG Technologies acquired ewido Networks, an anti-spyware group.
 AVG Technologies acquired Exploit Prevention Labs (XPL) in December 2007 and incorporated that company's LinkScanner safe search and surf technology into the AVG 8.0 security product range released in March 2008.
 In January 2009, AVG Technologies acquired Sana Security, a developer of identity theft prevention software.
 This software was incorporated into the AVG security product range in March 2009.

 According to AVG Technologies, the company has more than 200 million active users worldwide, including more than 100 million who use their products and services on mobile devices.

 On 7 July 2016, Avast announced an agreement to acquire AVG for $1.3 billion.

 Platform support

 AVG provides AVG AntiVirus Free for Windows, AVG AntiVirus for Mac for macOS and AVG AntiVirus for Android for Android devices.
 All are freemium products: They are free to download, install, update and use, but for technical support a premium plan must be purchased.

 AVG stopped providing new features for Windows XP and Windows Vista in January 2019.
 New versions require Windows 7 or later; virus definitions are still provided for previous versions.

+AVG stopped providing new features for Windows 7, Windows 8 and Windows 8.1 in January 2026.
+New versions require Windows 10 or later; virus definitions are still provided for previous versions.